jh3nd3rs0n/jargyle/README.md

 ```

 `mvn clean package -DskipTests=true`: Performs a clean build of the binary
-distribution while skipping all tests.
-The built binary distribution can be
+distribution skipping the execution of all tests.

-found as a directory and in multiple archive formats in
+The built binary distribution can be found as a directory and in multiple
-`jargyle-distribution/target/`.
+archive formats in `jargyle-distribution/target/`.

-`mvn clean test -Pcoverage`: Performs a clean build and execution of all tests
+`mvn clean test -Pcoverage`: Performs a clean build, executes all tests except
-except integration tests and also produces test coverage reports.
-The test
+integration tests, and produces the aggregated test coverage reports.
-coverage reports can be found in `jargyle-report-aggregate/target/`.
-The option
-`-Pcoverage` can be removed if you do not want test coverage reports produced.

-`mvn clean verify -Pcoverage`: Performs a clean build and
-execution of all tests including integration tests and also produces test
-coverage reports.
-The test coverage reports can be found in
+The aggregated test coverage reports can be found in
 `jargyle-report-aggregate/target/`.

-The option `-Pcoverage` can be removed if
+The option `-Pcoverage` can be removed if you do not want the aggregated test
+coverage reports produced.

+`mvn clean verify --projects=\!jargyle-performance-test,\!jargyle-distribution -Pcoverage`:
+Performs a clean build, executes all tests including integration tests except
+the ones from the project `jargyle-performance-test`, skips building the
+binary distribution, and produces the aggregated test coverage reports.

+The argument `\!jargyle-performance-test` for the option `--projects` can be
+removed if you want the performance tests to be executed.
+If the performance
+tests are executed, the results can be found in
+`jargyle-performance-test/target/performance-results/`.

+The aggregated test coverage reports can be found in
+`jargyle-report-aggregate/target/`.

-you do not want test coverage reports produced.
+The option `-Pcoverage` can be removed if you do not want the aggregated test
+coverage reports produced.